tupl-tufts/rdl/README.md

 ## Supported versions of Ruby

-RDL currently supports Ruby 2.x except 2.1.4 may not be supported.
+RDL currently supports Ruby 2.x except 2.1.1-2.1.6.
 RDL may or may not work with other versions.

 ## Installing RDL